Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: The inelastic rough Maxwell model. Exact collisional production rates

 The range of the coefficient of normal restitution is $0\leq\alpha\leq 1$, where $\alpha=1$ corresponds to a perfectly elastic collision (in the sense that the normal component of the relative velocity just changes its sign upon collision).
 In the case of the coefficient of tangential restitution, the range is $-1\leq\beta\leq 1$, where $\beta=-1$ defines smooth particles (the tangential component of the relative velocity is preserved after a collision) and $\beta=1$ corresponds to perfectly rough particles (the tangential component of the relative velocity just changes its sign upon collision).
 Only if $\alpha=\mid\!\!\beta\!\!\mid=1$ is the kinetic energy conserved by collisions.
 As for the reduced moment of inertia, $\kappa=0$ refers to a concentration of the mass at the center of the sphere, $\kappa=\frac{2}{5}$ means a uniform mass distribution, and $\kappa=\frac{2}{3}$ if the mass is concentrated on the surface.

 Given an arbitrary function $\Psi(\bxi)$, we define its average value as \beq \langle\Psi\rangle =\frac{1}{n}\int d\bxi\, \Psi(\bxi)f(\bxi). \eeq In particular,

 Here, $\mathbf{u}$ is the flow velocity, $\mathbf{V}\equiv\bc-\buu$ is the translational peculiar velocity, $T_t$ is the translational granular temperature, $\Pi_{ij}$ is the (traceless) stress tensor, and $\mathbf{q}_t$ is the translational heat flux vector.
 Note that the pressure tensor is \beq P_{ij}=nm\medio{V_iV_j}=\Pi_{ij}+nT_t\delta_{ij}. \eeq The quantities $T_t$, $\Pi_{ij}$, $P_{ij}$, and $\mathbf{q}_t$ are defined in the same way as in the case of smooth particles.
-However, the rotational degrees of freedom make it necessary to define additional quantities like the mean spin velocity $\bW$, the rotational granular temperature $T_r$, the (traceless) spin-spin tensor $\Omega_{ij}$, and the rotational heat flux vector $\mathbf{q}_r$.
+However, the rotational degrees of freedom make it necessary to define additional quantities like the mean spin vector $\bW$, the rotational granular temperature $T_r$, the (traceless) spin-spin tensor $\Omega_{ij}$, and the rotational heat flux vector $\mathbf{q}_r$.
 The mean granular temperature and the total heat flux are $T$ and $\mathbf{q}$, respectively.
-Finally, the quantity $\Upsilon_{ij}$ represents the spin-translational correlation function, while $\mathbf{Q}$ can be seen as a \emph{cross} flux.
+Finally, the asymmetric quantity $\Upsilon_{ij}$ represents the couple stress tensor \cite{B97,MHN02}, while $\mathbf{Q}$ can be seen as a torque-vorticity vector.

-The collisional production rate of an arbitrary function $\Psi(\bxi)$ is \bal \mathcal{J}[\Psi]\equiv&\frac{1}{n}\int d\bxi\,\Psi(\bxi)J[\bxi\vert f,f]\nn =& \frac{\nuM}{8\pi n^2}\int d\bxi_1\int d\bxi_2\int d\bk\,f(\bxi_1)f(\bxi_2) \left(\hat{b}_{12}-1\right)\left[\Psi(\bxi_1)+\Psi(\bxi_2)\right]. \eal In Ref.~\cite{KS22} it was proved that the collisional production rates associated with the quantities defined in Eqs.~\eqref{4a-4e} are $\mathcal{J}\left[\bc\right]=0$ and
+The collisional production rate of an arbitrary function $\Psi(\bxi)$ is \bal \mathcal{J}[\Psi]\equiv&\frac{1}{n}\int d\bxi\,\Psi(\bxi)J[\bxi\vert f,f]\nn =& \frac{\nuM}{8\pi n^2}\int d\bxi_1\int d\bxi_2\int d\bk\,f(\bxi_1)f(\bxi_2) \left(\hat{b}_{12}-1\right)\left[\Psi(\bxi_1)+\Psi(\bxi_2)\right]. \eal In Ref.~\cite{KS22}, it was proved that the collisional production rates associated with the quantities defined in Eqs.~\eqref{4a-4e} are $\mathcal{J}\left[\bc\right]=0$ and

 It should be noted that in Eqs.~\eqref{6b}--\eqref{6h} it has been assumed that $\bW=\Upsilon_{ij}=0$ (see below).
-The explicit expressions for the $17$ coefficients in Eqs.~\eqref{6A-6H} can be found in the Appendix.
+The reasoning behind the notation of the coefficients in Eqs.~\eqref{6A-6H}, along with their explicit expressions, is detailed in the Appendix.

 The cooling rate $\zeta$ is defined as \beq \int d\bxi \left(mV^2+I\omega^2\right)J[\bxi\vert f,f]=-6\zeta nT. \eeq Thus, \beq \zeta=\frac{\nuM}{2T}\left[\left(\chi_{20\mid 20}+\frac{\ka}{4}\chi_{02\mid 20}\right)T_t+\left(\frac{4}{\ka}\chi_{20\mid 02}+\chi_{02\mid 02}\right)T_r\right]. \eeq